differentpla-net/differentpla-net.github.io/_posts/2012-10-02-tips-for-making-it-easier-to-consume-net-apis-from-powershell.md

 PowerShell 2.0 can subscribe to .NET events, and it's pretty powerful.
 It's just fairly verbose.
 Given the choice between a synchronous (blocking) method and the [Event-based Asynchronous Pattern](http://msdn.microsoft.com/en-us/library/wewwczdw.aspx), provide a synchronous interface.

-Of course, you could provide both, but it's all about <tt>await</tt> these days anyway, which PowerShell doesn't support.
+Of course, you could provide both, but it's all about `await` these days anyway, which PowerShell doesn't support.

 ### Don't use explicit interface implementation